Andrey885/Machine_translation_PyTorch/README.md

 | 8 | 128 | 1024 | 8 | 4 | 0.3494
 | 9 | 128 | 1024 | 8 | 2 | 0.3460

-# Results
+## Results&Demo

-The model is capable of producing decent results on samples from test set, achieving 0.3582 Bleu score on Multi30k dataset.
+The model is capable of producing decent results on samples from test set, achieving **0.3582** (with experiment id 4 config) Bleu score on de-en part of Multi30k dataset, which indicates a nice level of perfomance.
- This indicates nice level of perfomance (however, not as nice as state-of-the-art pretrained Bert models).

 Run and see how it works: